princenarula222/Movie_Recommender_System/README.md

 # Training the model
-Run 'Recommender.py' to train the model.
+Run 'Recommender.py' to train and test the model.

 # Result